loures90/nest_redis-pg_app/README.md

 It also Caches the movies list.

-* It is an on going project, but it was useful to understand how Nestjs facilitate swagger, redis, authorization, authentication and database configs.
+* It is an on going project, but it was useful to understand how Nestjs facilitates swagger, redis, authorization, authentication and database configs.